-The patient was treated with intravenous amiodarone (300 mg intravenous amiodarone as bolus injections, followed by intravenous infusion of 300 mg amiodarone in 200 mL of 5% glucose solution), accompanied by 5000 IU of unfractionated heparin intravenously.
-ECG was recorded again (Figure 2), showing the presence of WPW syndrome (short PR interval and delta waves as a slurred upstroke in the QRS complex).
+Patient treated was with intravenous amiodarone (300)intravenous mg amiodarone as bolus iniefollowed ctions, by intravenous infusion of 300 mg amiodarone in 200 mL of 5% glucose solution). accompanied by 5000 IU of unfractionated heparin (UFH) intravenously.
+ECG was recorded again (Figure 2), showing the presence of WPW syndrome (short PR interval and delta wave as a slurred upstroke in the QRS complex).
 Control arterial blood pressure was 120/80 mmHg.